-The Minimum 4 value is the adjustment applied to the minimum printable tone (the first tone after 0%, as the 0% tone always remains at 0%).
+The Minimum 1 value is the absolute minimum gray level (the first tone after 0%, as the 0% tone always remains at 0%).

 For example, you can decrease the minimum value from 1% to 0.5% if you want finer highlights.